AppScriptIO/nodeRelationshipGraph/documentation/information.md

     - Documentation contains lots of useful definitions, and so the evaluation version.
 # Notes:
 - Generally speaking, there isn't really a concept of mutable state in abstract algebra (of which Graph Theory is a part).
 Only existence/non-existence.
 Graphs have a static state, and cannot be mutable in common Graph Theory concepts.
 Any 'change' indicated would be another distinct graph.

+### Some terms that can be used:
+- Fork, Port, Channel

 ___
 [Development TODO list](/documentation/TODO.md)